North Carolina vacation rental tax guide

 As an individual seller, if all your transactions go through a marketplace facilitator, you do not need to register with the state or file lodging tax returns.
 If taxes aren’t being paid for you, such as when guests book directly with you rather than through a marketplace, you’re responsible for remitting them to state tax authorities yourself.

 Are guests ever exempt from taxes?

 There are situations in which you aren’t required to collect lodging taxes in North Carolina.
 For example, a guest who rents for a long term rather than a short term will be exempt from short-term lodging taxes.
 Sales to the federal government and North Carolina state agencies may be exempt.
 Exemption certificates may be required.

 Filing short-term rental tax returns

 After you’ve collected taxes from your guests, it’s time to file your tax returns with the North Carolina Department of Revenue.
-In North Carolina, you can file paper or online returns.
+In North Carolina, you can file returns online.
 In order to file, you’ll need to enter information on how much you charged for your rentals.
 You’ll also need to pay the tax amount due.
 The North Carolina Department of Revenue allows credit card payments, but you may be charged convenience fees for this type of payment.

 Take the time to double-check your returns prior to submitting.
 Simple mistakes such as typos, missing signatures, and incorrect tax information can lead to unwanted delays.